 The conduct process allows for flexibility in determining the outcome of an incident based on the circumstances and seriousness of the incident and the conduct history of the student.
 There is no set sanction for any violation.
 Sanctions are primarily meant to be educational for the student.
 In some instances sanctions may also be designed to support the educational goals of the university or protect the community.
 Examples of sanctions available can be found at http://www.sandiego.edu/conduct/sanctions.php .

-How will this impact my son or daughter’s school record?
+How will this impact my student’s school record?

 A student’s conduct record remains in the Office of the Assistant Dean of Students for 7 years after graduation or last date of attendance (where the sanction included university probation, suspension, or removal from university housing).
 It is permanent (where the sanction included expulsion or withdrawal pending a disciplinary action), however, most records are maintained 1 year after graduation or last date of attendance (where the sanction did not include expulsion, university probation, suspension, removal from university housing, or withdrawal pending a disciplinary action).
 If a student gives an employer or graduate or professional school permission to access his or her conduct record prior to this point, information about the student's violation(s) will be shared.